 To get started, open the unfinished version in the sample content folder.

-You should see a 3D object that looks like a red nose in the Viewport and Simulator, attached to the face. and you should also see 3 particle systems listed in the Scene tab: red emitter, yellow emitter and green emitter.
-They create a confetti effect:
+You should see a 3D object that looks like a red nose in the Viewport and Simulator, attached to the face.
+You'll should also see 3 particle systems listed in the Scene Panel.
+They're called red emitter, yellow emitter and green emitter.
+Together, they create the confetti effect:

-To start working with the patches, open the Patch Editor by clicking Workspace in the Toolbar and selecting Show/Hide Patch Editor.
+To start working with the patches, open the Patch Editor by clicking the workspace icon in the toolbar and selecting Show/Hide Patch Editor.
 The Patch Editor will open below the Viewport.

 There should already be a graph in the Patch Editor.
 It uses a face landmark patch - Nose - to fix the 3D object to the tip of the nose: